 AMP boss resigns in wake of Banking Royal Commission

-The CEO of AMP has resigned in the wake of the Banking Royal Commission.
+CEO Craig Meller of AMP has resigned after Banking Royal Commission revelation.

 Share